creifenscheid/db_rector/README.md

 - backend module to
   - view all typoscript stored in the db
   - run typo3-rector on single db entries
-  - adjust the result of the typo3-rector process
+  - Review the result of the typo3-rector process
   - apply typo3-rector result to the corresponding sys_template record
 - security
   - backend module is only active in TYPO3 context „development“ by default

+## Installation

+Install this extension via `composer req creifenscheid/db-rector` or download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/) and activate the extension in the Extension Manager of your TYPO3 installation.

+### Known working setups

+* DDEV (TYPO3 11, TYPO3 12)

+### Known not working setups

+* MacOS + MAMP

 ## Configuration
 ### Extension configuration